Scroll down for a few different reasons to grind that stump…

 Tree stumps can serve as a home for unwanted pests

-No matter how old the stump is, it can welcome termites, rodents, and fungi.
+Tree stumps welcome termites, rodents, and fungi.
 Creatures of all sizes can use the tree stump in your yard as a home.
 Unfortunately the worst kinds of pests are rarely visible before they have already done irreversible of damage.
-Even if the tree was originally healthy, leaving an exposed tree stump around can host disease and risk the spread of such infection.
+Even if your other trees are healthy, leaving an exposed tree stump around can host disease and risk the spread of infection.
 Grinding the stump at least 6 inches below grade can prevent further spread of disease.

 A hindrance to your property

 Regardless if you hire someone, or mow the lawn yourself, having a tree stump or exposed roots in the way is an inconvenience that can ruin the blades of your lawn mower.
 A stump and its roots also take up space, making that specific area of your yard unusable.
-From small children to seniors a tree stump is a massive trip hazard that can cause accidents; which means no more backyard football.
+From small children to seniors, a stump or its roots are a massive trip hazard that can cause accidents; which means no more backyard football.

 Prevent unwanted growth